These vegan black bean tacos are super quick and easy to prepare for a delicious vegetarian meal.

 Step 5: Assemble your tacos!

-If you’d like to warm the tortillas, heat them briefly in a large skillet or microwave.
+If you’d like to warm the tortillas, heat them briefly in a large skillet, microwave between damp paper towel or over an open flame on the stove.

 Hand holding a black bean taco with hot sauce, cabbage and cilantro lime garlic sauce.